saidatsanni/Women-in-the-WorkPlace/Women in the workforce.md

 ### Data Import and Description

-The three datasets are first imported from csv files into dataframes named **jobs\_gender**, **earnings\_female**,and **employed\_gender**
+The three datasets are first imported from csv files into data frames named **jobs\_gender**, **earnings\_female**,and **employed\_gender**

 #### **Dataset 1 - jobs\_gender**